autoplot/documentation/javadoc/org/das2/stream/StreamDescriptor.md

-# org.das2.stream.StreamDescriptorRepresents the global properties of the stream, that are accessible to
+# org.das2.stream.StreamDescriptor

- datasets within.
+Represents the global properties of the stream, that are accessible to datasets within.

-StreamDescriptor( org.w3c.dom.Element element )
+# StreamDescriptor( org.w3c.dom.Element element )
 Creates a new instance of StreamProperties

-StreamDescriptor( )
+# StreamDescriptor( )

 ***